wp-plugins/list-related-attachments-widget/readme.txt

 == Description ==

-List Related Attachments is a sidebar widget that will display a filtered list of all related attachments related to the current post or page.
+List Related Attachments is a sidebar widget that will display a filtered list of all related attachments linked to current post or page.
 The widget options are: title, number of attachments to display and type of attachment to display by mime/type.

 == Installation ==